What is GIS?

 GIS was used for recovery work following the Sept.
 11, 2001, attacks.
-The attacks highlighted the value of GIS in emergency planning and response, but they also raised issues of homeland security and public access after restrictions were placed on Web sites that offered access to massive amounts of geographical data.
+The attacks highlighted the uses of GIS for emergency planning and response, but they also raised issues of homeland security and public access after restrictions were placed on websites that offered access to massive amounts of geographical data.

 Certification, Licensure, and Associations